matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Period.md

 ### `makePeriodFromQueryParams()` <a name="makePeriodFromQueryParams"></a>

-Creates a period instance using a Site instance and two strings describing the period &amp; date.
+Creates a period instance using a Site instance and two strings describing the period & date.

 #### Signature